Celemony/ARA_SDK/README.md

 ## Companion APIs

-Building ARA-enabled products relies on using at least one of the various established plug-in standard APIs as "Companion API" to ARA.
-Note that each of the Companion APIs comes with its own specific licensing conditions, as detailed in each SDK - some of these terms differ substantially from ARA's licensing conditions.
+Building ARA-enabled products relies on using at least one of the various established plug-in standard APIs as "companion API" to ARA.
+Note that each of the companion APIs comes with its own specific licensing conditions, as detailed in each SDK - some of these terms differ substantially from ARA's licensing conditions.
-The Companion APIs are therefore not installed automatically.
+The companion APIs are therefore not installed automatically.
 However where applicable, optional install scripts for these SDKs are provided as convenience.
 Per default, these scripts will place the SDKs inside the ARA SDK folder, but this can be overridden by specifying alternate locations for each SDK, e.g. for VST3 by adding the argument: